mwang98/Single-Cycle-RISC-V-CPU/README.md

 # Single Cycle RISC-V CPU
-This project is a implementation of a single-cycle RISC-V CPU.
-Currently, we support various instructions listed in the following table.
+This project is an implementation of a single-cycle RISC-V CPU.
+Currently, it supports various instructions listed in the following table.
 To see more details of implementation, please refer to the [report](./report.pdf).

 Type           | Instruction
 --------------|:-----: